rajucomp/Insurance.Api/README.md

-﻿This is a Web API project built in .NET core 3.1 that calculates the insuarance amount for a particular order or multiple products in an order.
+﻿This is a Web API project built in .NET core 3.1 that calculates the insurance amount for a particular order or multiple products in an order.

-# Notable functions
+## Notable functions
 `CalculateInsurance(InsuranceDto insuranceDto);`

 `CalculateInsurance(OrderDto orderDto);`

-# Task #1 [Bug Fix]
+# Task #1
+## Bug-Fix

 There was a slight error.
 The if loop that checks whether we should add insurance amount for smartphones or laptops was inside another else condition while it should have been outside of that if-else block.

-# Task #2 [REFACTORING]
+# Task #2
+## REFACTORING
 1) I have used design pattern.
 2) `BusinessRules.cs` has been decomposed into three independent services.
 3) `ProductService.cs` is concerned with only getting the details of a product.